NINJA CPA Review Framework

 How much or how little NINJA you want to use with this path is up to you.
 If you love your course, keep it and use it.
 NINJA plays nice with other courses.
 If you hate your course, salvage what you can (simulations?) and let NINJA pick up the slack.

 NINJA Only Path: CPA Candidates who go the NINJA Only route primarily come from three camps:

 1) They don't have a course yet, but have heard good things about NINJA from study groups and other places and want to try passing the CPA Exam with a reputable $67 monthly course vs. a $3,000 course (seems like a wise move for a future CPA/CFO, right?).

 2) Their course has expired, and they have a few exams left and are rolling with NINJA Only to close out the CPA Exam.

 3) They hate their course; they're over it.
-If they could slowly run over their study materials with a tank, they could.
+If they could run over their study materials with a tank, they would.
 They're burning the ships and are studying on N.I.N.J.A.
 Island, come hell or high water.

-Part IV: How to Pass the CPA Exam in 5 Easy Steps & Become a CPA
+Part IV: How to Pass the CPA Exam Faster & Become a CPA

 Best Way to Study for the CPA Exam?